stalomeow/Protobuf-Unity/README.md

 In order to take advantage of the Message Pool, we should modify `protoc`, the compiler of protobuf, to customize the C# File output.

-I have done it for you but you should compile `protoc` manually.
+I have done it for you.
 The codes can be found at [https://github.com/stalomeow/protobuf](https://github.com/stalomeow/protobuf).
-With this customized compiler, all messages implement `System.IDisposable` interface and will be recycled into Message Pool when their `Dispose` methods are called.
+With this customized compiler, all messages will implement `System.IDisposable` interface and will be recycled into Message Pool when their `Dispose` methods are called.

 ## Unity Editor Supports